|

 This realization isn’t something mystical and exotic.
 It is rather something so simple, so immediate, so obvious, so ever-present that we tend to overlook it because our attention is absorbed instead in the ubiquitous abstractions created by conceptual thought that are overlaid on top of bare being.

-Bringing awareness to the present moment, to sensory experiencing, to the actuality of the body, erases the body and the self completely, meaning that it erases the mirage of separate and enduring things and the imaginary boundaries between them, and it leaves only this seamless and all-inclusive boundlessness.
+Bringing awareness to present moment sensory experiencing, to the actuality of the body, erases the body and the self completely, meaning that it erases the mirage of separate and enduring things and the imaginary boundaries between them, and it leaves only this seamless and all-inclusive boundlessness.
+Of course, we still have a functional sense of boundaries and of our body--that doesn't vanish into some formless mush.
+But on close investigation, we find that the boundaries and the forms don't really exist in the way we think they do.

 The real body (no body at all) is not a cadaver or an anatomy book picture.
 It is alive and fluid and moving.
-Experientially, it is nothing but ever-changing sensations.
-And in fact, it's an ever-moving process of blood circulating, cells dividing, nerves firing, heart beating, lungs expanding and contracting, food being taken in, broken down, disbursed or eliminated.
-The body is in constant exchange with the environment, the skin is porous and breathing, flaking off, regenerating, the breath is coming in and going out.
-Your body now is not the same body you had ten years ago, or ten days ago, or even back when you started reading this page less than ten minutes ago.
+Experientially, it is nothing but ever-changing sensations showing up in this vast awaring presence that includes the whole universe.
+And in fact, "the body" is an ever-moving process of blood circulating, cells dividing, nerves firing, heart beating, lungs expanding and contracting, food being taken in, broken down, disbursed or eliminated.
+The body is in constant exchange with the environment.
+The skin is porous and breathing, flaking off, regenerating.
+The breath is coming in and going out.
+Your body now is not the same body you had ten years ago, or ten days ago, or even back when you started reading this paragraph less than a minute ago.
 Everything has changed since then -- your hormones, your neurochemistry -- the whole universe has moved.
-It is nothing but ceaseless change.
+Life is nothing but ceaseless change.

 “Show me the Holy Reality,” a monk once asked the Master.